janvimadhani/janvimadhani.github.io/_posts/2025-08-20-simulation.md

 &nbsp;

-Recently, Charlotte and I were given the wonderful opportunity to present our results at the AAS meeting in Pasadena in a press conference!
+At the AAS 240 Conference in Pasadena that took place during the summer of 2022, Charlotte and I were given the wonderful opportunity to present our results at a press conference!
 You can listen to our talk here, starting at 18:30!
+Here we discuss our discovery of planes of satellites in NewHorizon.

 [![Video of Press Conference Given at AAS 240](https://img.youtube.com/vi/nvrx2ALIopg/0.jpg)](https://www.youtube.com/watch?v=nvrx2ALIopg&t=1280s)